andreasdominik/ADoSnipsTVViera/README.md

 The project includes a shell script for remote control of a TV via uPnP/DLNA and CEC ("on" is implementd via CEC and the HDMI between the TV and RPi, because my old Panasonic does not support switch-on via uPnP).
-The script allows for submitting almost all commands present on a IR-remote.
+The script allows for submitting almost all commands present on an IR-remote.

 ## config.ini